Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

 - To say something is affected by something
     - The proposed transaction **is subject to** shareholder approval.
 - A person or animal used in an experience
-- Govern by other country
+- Govern by another country

 ## Substantial